Kingston Council votes in favour of reviewing divestment motion

 "The councillors here tonight have shown maturity, diligence, and also incredible courtesy to each other in a difficult situation," he said.

-The council's decision is part of a wider movement across the UK, with 12 councils around the UK and in London already having voted to divest from similar companies.
+The council's decision is part of a wider movement across the UK, with 12 councils around the UK and in London already having voted to divest their spending.

 The motion is seen as a local victory, but campaigners like Betsy from the Kingston & Richmond Palestine Solidarity Campaign say that they are now focusing on working with the council to ensure swift, transparent action.